top of page

 What is the hardest piece to make?

-What is our armour made of?
+What is your armour made of?

 Can you still move in a suit of armour?